What happens if you die without a will in the UK?

 What Happens If You Die Without a Will in the UK?

-Without a valid will in place, your partner, children or family members could face delays, legal complications and outcomes that do not reflect your wishes.
+Without a valid will in place, your spouse, partner, children or wider family may face delays, uncertainty and outcomes that do not reflect your wishes.
+That is why putting a will in place is one of the simplest ways to protect the people you care about.

 If you are planning ahead, understanding what happens if you die without a will in the UK is an important step.
-You can also view our main Wills service page, our Will Trusts page, and our Lasting Power of Attorney page if you want to make sure your affairs are properly organised.
+You can also view our Wills and Testaments page, our Will Trusts page, and our Lasting Power of Attorney page if you want to make sure your affairs are properly organised.

 What Happens If You Die Without a Will?

-If you die without a will, your estate is distributed under UK intestacy rules.
-These are fixed legal rules that decide who inherits your money, property and possessions.
+If you die without a will in the UK, your estate is distributed under intestacy rules.
+These are fixed legal rules that decide who inherits your money, property and possessions when there is no valid will in place.

 Who Inherits If You Die Without a Will in the UK?